adonisjs/v6-docs/content/docs/digging_deeper/scaffolding.md

 ## make\:provider

 Create a service provider.
-The provider will automatically be registered with the `.adonisrc.json` file.
+The provider will automatically be registered with the `adonisrc.ts` file.

 - Form: `singular`
 - Suffix: `provider`